-2. Buy a waterpoof bum bag or phone case.
+2. Buy a waterproof bum bag or phone case.

-If you do need to take valuabes to the beach, use either a waterproof bumbag or phone case.
+If you do need to take valuables to the beach, use either a waterproof bumbag or phone case.

 That way you can take your valuables into the water without worrying about leaving them on the beach.